lukelbd/ncparallel/README.md

 The first positional argument is the script written as you would call it from the command line (for example `'./myscript.py'`), the second argument is the input file, and the third argument is the output file.
+Note that **the script must accept an input file and an output file as arguments**.

 Parallel processing is achieved by splitting the input file along some dimension into pieces named (in this case) `input.0000.nc`, `input.0001.nc`, etc., calling the input script with (in this case) `script input.0000.nc output.0000.nc` for each piece, then combining the resulting `output.0000.nc`, `output.0001.nc`, etc. files and deleting the remnants.
-Note that **the script must accept an input file and an output file as arguments**.

-Note that if you **do not** want parallel processing, and instead just want to split up the file into more manageable pieces for your script, simply use `-n=1`.
+If you do not want parallel processing and instead just want to split up the file into more manageable pieces for your script, simply use `-n=1`.
 This can be very useful for large file sizes!